During the authorization workflow, the Pismo platform generates events that allow you to verify transaction status and other information.

-The Network Authorization event is the most important event for verifying an authorization.
+The Network Authorization event is the primary event for verifying an authorization.
 However, you should consume all the authorization events to make sure that you don't miss anything.

-The Pismo platform emits a number of authorization events, each one related to a specific authorization message received from the card network.
-For any given transaction, the Pismo platform might or might not emit all of the events, depending on the life cycle of the transaction.
+The Pismo platform generates events related to specific authorization messages received from the card network.
+For any given transaction, Pismo might or might not generate all of the events, depending on the transaction life cycle.
 Also, various steps in the authorization process might issue the same event, so an event could be issued many times for one transaction.

-The Pismo platform supports the following main types of authorization events.
+The Pismo platform supports the following authorization event types:

 These events are described in the following sections.

-The payload of an iso8583 event consists of a base contract with any custom data included in the
+An iso8583 event payload contains a base contract with any custom data included in the

 You can identify what kind of message is associated with an event using the